platformio/platformio-docs/projectconf/section_platformio.rst

 * Unix ``~/.platformio``
 * Windows ``%HOMEPATH%\.platformio``

-This option can be overridden by global environment variable :envvar:`PLATFORMIO_HOME_DIR`.
+This option can also be configured by global environment variable :envvar:`PLATFORMIO_HOME_DIR`.

 Example: